 - 1. The marquee/outside area, must be clearly delineated and stewarded by the organiser to ensure that there is no alcohol taken from this area. - 2.
 Access to the bar area should be restricted to persons of the age of 18 years and over i.e. no children or young persons to be permitted within 1.5 meters of the bar. - 3.
 Appropriate signage must be clearly displayed within the bar area, relative to age restrictions and the relevant conditions of the licence.
 Signage should clearly identify: - a.
 No under 18's served alcohol - b.
 Persons who appear to be under the age of 25 will be asked to provide identification - c.
 The specific opening and closing times of the bar - d.
 Responsible drinking message - e.
 No smoking signs - 4.
 There should be a personal licence holder present within the bar area at all times and all staff involved in the sale and/or supply of alcohol should have received the two hours mandatory training, as required under the legislation - 5.
 Children and Young Persons (0-17 years) may remain as long as a responsible parent or guardian is present. - 6.
-Children (0-15 years) may remain until \\\\ hours.
+Children (0-15 years) may remain until hours.
 The hours will be stipulated by the police or Licensing Standards Officer. - 7.
-Young Persons (16 & 17 years) may remain until \\\\\ hours but only if supervised by a responsible parent or guardian over the age of 25 years.
+Young Persons (16 & 17 years) may remain until hours but only if supervised by a responsible parent or guardian over the age of 25 years.
 The hours will be stipulated by the police or Licensing Standards Officer. - 8.
+That amplified announcements / music / entertainment noise levels should be controlled so that they are non intrusive / low level at any neighbouring residential properties. - 9.
+For safety purposes, adequate transport must be considered for patrons attending events in isolated areas. - 10.
 All reasonable requests made by the police or Licensing Standards Officers are complied with.